 The Clinical Mapping Requester Actor shall send a $translate request to the Clinical Mapper Actor.

-When the Clinical Mapper Actor shall identify the appropriate mapping tables to apply to the $translate request.
+Upon receipt of a $translate request, the Clinical Mapper Actor shall identify the appropriate mapping tables to apply to the $translate request.

 If vocabulary mapping from the system to the target vocabulary is not supported (e.g., NDC to CPT), the mapper shall return a result parameter of false.
 The message parameter should indicate that no translation is possible between the two vocabularies.
-The dependsOn or product parameters shall not be present in this case.

 If vocabulary mapping from the system to the target vocabulary is supported,

-If the specified code cannot be mapped to a single code even if more context is supplied,

-The outcome parameter shall not be present.

-The result parameter shall be set to false.

-If the specified code can be mapped to a single code without any more context,
+If the specified code can be mapped to one or more codes,

-The outcome parameter shall be set to the single code identified.
+A match parameter shall be produced to record each matched code identified.

 The result parameter shall be set to true.

-If the specified code can be mapped to different multiple codes depending on additional context not already specified in the dependsOn parameter
+If the specified code cannot be mapped to one or more codes,

-All additional contexts that support a better mapping shall be reported in the dependsOn output parameters.
+The match parameter shall not be present.

 The result parameter shall be set to false.

-If both a and b apply:

-The outcome parameter shall be set to the single code identified.

-All additional contexts that support a better mapping shall be reported in the dependsOn output parameters.
+If the specified code can be mapped to multiple different codes depending on additional context not already specified in the dependency parameter, then additional contexts that support a better mapping shall be reported in the dependency output parameters.

-The result parameter shall be set to true.

 3.Y.4.1.4 Expected Actions for the Device Mapping Option

 When a mapping is being requested for an IEEE nomenclature code to LOINC and the Device Mapping Option is supported: